-F1: Mercedes’ Antonelli wins in Japan to become youngest F1 leader
+Antonelli of Mercedes wins in Japan to become youngest F1 title leader

 Russell slid out of contention, first being overtaken by Hamilton before watching Leclerc go past.

-Antonelli increased his lead while Russell recovered, but Piastri held on to deny Mercedes a third successive one-two grand prix finish.
+Antonelli increased his lead while Russell recovered, but Piastri held on to deny Mercedes a third successive one-two Grand Prix finish.

-Haas said that initial X-rays showed Bearman had no fractures after his crash, which saw him hit the barrier at high speed.
+Haas said initial X-rays showed Bearman had no fractures after his crash, which saw him hit the barrier at high speed.

 The 20-year-old had moved up the field after starting from 18th on the grid.